seatgeek/haldane/README.md

 - `exact`: performs an exact match on the value of the tag name
 - `in-list`: splits the tag value by comma and verifies that the passed value is in the resulting list
 - `substring`: performs a substring match on the value of the tag name
+- `ends-with`: performs a match using `endswith` on the value of the tag name
+- `starts-with`: performs a match using `startswith` on the value of the tag name

 You may also specify an exact match filter when omitting the `FILTER` section like so: